LuciaMona/data-management-plan/DMP/initial-DMP_lm2.md

 The ACTRIS Data Management Plan (DMP) is the key element of the comprehensive ACTRIS data management and describes the data management life cycle in detail and the plans for the data collected, processed and/or generated.
 The goal of the DMP is to describe the operational ACTRIS data curation, and outline the strategy and development needed towards making ACTRIS data FAIR at ACTRIS Data Centre Level.

 The ACTRIS DMP is a living online document which is set up to be a machine-actionable document that is a part of the FAIR data ecosystem.
 The DMP should be a hub of information on ACTRIS FAIR digital objects.
 The goal is to make the ACTRIS DMP accessible for all stakeholders (repository operators, funders, researchers, publishers, infrastructure providers etc.) by making it available and accessible for both humans and machines.
-We currently use [GitHub](https://github.com/actris/data-management-plan) as the platform for collaboration on the DMP, this enables all actors working with or within ACTRIS to directly contribute and susggest changes to the document.
-Furthermore, the ACTRIS Data Management Plan follow the [glossary](https://www.actris.eu/About/ACTRIS/ACTRISglossary.aspx) of terminology and definitions used in ACTRIS.
+We currently use [GitHub](https://github.com/actris/data-management-plan) as the platform for collaboration on the DMP, this enables all actors working with or within ACTRIS to directly contribute and suggest changes to the document.
+Furthermore, the ACTRIS Data Management Plan follows the [glossary](https://www.actris.eu/About/ACTRIS/ACTRISglossary.aspx) of terminology and definitions used in ACTRIS.

 ## 2. ACTRIS data and ACTRIS data levels